ryojiosawa/cinnamon-boilerplate/README.md

 That’s all it!
 You’re now good to go!

-###Install Cinnamon: `grunt install`
+###`grunt install`
-Run this commeand to install Cinnamon into your Salesforce organization
+This grunt task installs the most recent version of Cinnamon package into your Salesforce organization

-###Configure Cinnamon settings: `grunt setup`
+###`grunt setup`
-This command updates your Cinnamon settings based on cinnamon.json
+This grunt task updates your Cinnamon settings based on cinnamon.json

-###Deploy Cinnamon tests: `grunt deploy`
+###`grunt deploy`
-This command deploys all Cinnamon tests in /src/classes directory
+This grunt task deploys all Cinnamon tests in /src/classes directory

-###Run Cinnamon tests: `grunt run`
+###`grunt run`
-This command runs your Cinnamon tests.
+This grunt task runs your Cinnamon tests.
 By default, it runs all Cinnamon tests in your Salesforce organization

-###Delete Cinnamon tests: `grunt delete`
+###`grunt delete`
-This command removes all the deployed Cinnamon tests from your Salesforce organization
+This grunt task removes all the deployed Cinnamon tests from your Salesforce organization

-###Uninsall Cinnamon: `grunt uninstall`
+###`grunt uninstall`
-This command uninstalls Cinnamon package from your Salesforce oranization.
+This grunt task uninstalls Cinnamon package from your Salesforce oranization.
 You must run `grunt delete` and remove all Cinnamon tests before uninstalling Cinnamon package